timretout/apt-transport-tor/README.md

 Easily install Debian packages via Tor.

-This package implements an APT "acquire method" that handles URLs starting with "tor://" in your sources.list.
+This package implements an APT "acquire method" that handles URLs starting with "tor+http://" or "tor+https://" in your sources.list.

 ## Installation